 3. Ashley Hearth 11,000 BTU DV Propane Furnace

-- No complicated venting to purchase or install, complete kit is included (includes heat shield, vent pipe, air intake pipe, flashing, cap and connecting rod; Dimensions (L x W x H): 17.36 x 6.61 x 20.00 inches
+- No complicated venting to purchase or install; Complete kit includes a heat shield, vent pipe, air intake pipe, flashing, cap, and connecting rod; Dimensions (L x W x H): 17.36 x 6.61 x 20.00 inches

-For people interested in zoned heating, which is another cost-effective way to heat your home, the DVAG11L from Ashley Hearth would be an amazing acquisition.
+For people interested in zoned heating system, which is another cost-effective way to heat your home, the wall mounted heater DVAG11L from Ashley Hearth would be an amazing acquisition.

-The space-saving direct vent design means you’re completely safe from hazardous gases thanks to its .safety features The heater mounts to any exterior wall, with the vent assembly adjusting to fit walls up to 10 inches thick.
+The space-saving vent design means you’re completely safe from hazardous gases thanks to its .safety features The heater mounts to any exterior wall, with the vent assembly adjusting to fit walls up to 10 inches thick.
 Never install it on walls thinner than 4 ½ inches.

-This particular model is designed for spaces up to 250 square feet and comes with all the equipment necessary for installation, including a heat shield, vent pipe, air intake pipe, cap, flashing, and connecting rod.
+This particular wall heater is designed for small spaces up to 250 square feet and comes with all the equipment necessary for installation, including a heat shield, vent pipe, warm air, and cool air intake pipe, cap, flashing, and connecting rod.

-The unit uses liquid propane only and burns silently.
+The wall furnace uses liquid propane only and burns silently.
 A safety pilot with a built-in pressure regulator completely stops the gas in case the pilot is extinguished helping getting rid of carbon monoxide.

 - Excellent for zoned heating